lokeshVJ2002/k8s-container-security-pipeline/README.md

 docker run --rm -p 3000:3000 k8s-sec-app

-Then test:
+Test the container:

 curl http://localhost:3000

-Verifying Non-Root Execution
+Verify Non-Root Execution

-The image is configured to run as appuser.
+The container is configured to run as appuser.

 You can verify the effective user with:

 docker run --rm k8s-sec-app id

-The container should not run the application as UID 0 (root).
+The application should not run as UID 0.

+Terraform Usage

-Terraform
+Move into the Terraform directory:

+cd terraform

 Initialize Terraform:

-cd terraform
 terraform init